Isaiah1001/CNN-Learning-Journey/03_experiment_management/lightning_module/README.md

 ![Loss, Accuracy and Lr](./Lightning.png)

 The folder './profiler_output' inspects the cost of different operators and RAM inside the training model - both on the CPU and GPU.
-The detailed information can be viewed by luanching web perfetto and read the files inside.
+The trace files can be inspected with Perfetto for detailed performance analysis.
+A deeper interpretation of profiler bottlenecks and anomalies will be added in a later stage.
 ## Key Finding